 Gtech Fitness® Glassless Mirrors

-Our glassless mirrors use a thick Mylar® film that has been "metalized" with an incredibly reflective surface.
+Our glassless mirrors use a Mylar® film that has been treated with an incredibly reflective surface.
 This surface is 90-92% reflective, whereas a standard household glass mirror is typically around 70%.
 The Mylar® is then heat-shrunk around a lightweight aluminum frame.
-Mylar® film is extremely heat sensitive and shrinks up tightly when the heat is applied.
+Mylar® film is extremely heat sensitive and shrinks up tightly when heat is applied.
 This process creates a perfectly flat image surface for the best reflection possible.

 What Is Mylar® Film?

 Mylar® Film, also known as BoPET, is a polyester film initially developed by Dupont® in the 1950s.
 It is used in many industries due to its strength and chemical properties for retaining heat and gas, plus, is also used for electrical insulation.

 More uses for this remarkable product are still being discovered today.
 According to Wikipedia, some common uses for this material are food packaging, solar, marine and aviation applications, electronic and acoustic applications, plus much more.